 That all changes when it comes down to the question of Amazon’s two different selling portals.
-On that subject, Amazon sellers are in agreement.
+On that subject, Amazon sellers are fully in agreement.

 Why Would Anyone Want to Give Amazon More Control?

-When I browsed through the questions posed by sellers on Amazon’s Seller Central message board, there was an avalanche of opinions that centered around sellers with an Amazon business, wondering (sometimes with colorful language), why would anyone want to give Amazon more power over your business than they already have.
+When I browsed through the questions posed by sellers on Amazon’s Seller Central message board, there was an avalanche of opinions that centered around sellers with an Amazon business, wondering (sometimes with colorful language), why would anyone want to give Amazon more power over their business than they already have.